Piedras Negras, Coahuila

 In Spanish, Piedras Negras translates to 'black stones' – a reference to coal deposits in the area.
 Across the river, coal was formerly mined on the U.S. side at Dolchburg, near Eagle Pass.
 This mine closed around 1905, after a fire.
-Mexico currently operates two large coal-fired power station named "José López Portillo" and "Carbón 2" located 30 mi south of Piedras Negras.
+Mexico currently operates two large coal-fired power stations named "José López Portillo" and "Carbón 2" located 30 mi south of Piedras Negras.
 These two coal-fired power plants are currently operated by Comisión Federal de Electricidad, the state-owned Mexican electric utility.

 History

-On June 15, 1850, a group of 34 men (commanded by Andrés Zapata, Gaspar Salazar and Antonio Ramírez) met with Colonel Juan Manuel Maldonado to give the news that they had created a pass point at Piedras Negras, to the right of the Rio Grande, south of Fort Duncan.
+On June 16, 1850, a group of 34 men (commanded by Andrés Zapata, Gaspar Salazar and Antonio Ramírez) met with Colonel Juan Manuel Maldonado to give the news that they had created a pass point at Piedras Negras, to the right of the Rio Grande, south of Fort Duncan.
 They named it Nueva Villa de Herrera, but it later became Villa de Piedras Negras.
 In Otto Schober's "Breve historia de Piedras Negras," the local historian points out that the 34 men were repatriates (Mexican Americans) who arrived on June 15, 1850, in what was then called "Colonia Militar de Guerrero en Piedras Negras."

-In 1855, the town was looted by a small force of 130 Texans that had been organized by Texas slaveholders for a punitive expedition against a nearby border settlement the Texans claimed were fugitive slaves and Indians.
+In 1855, the town was looted by a small force of 130 Texans that had been organized by Texas slaveholders for a punitive expedition against a nearby border settlement the Texans claimed contained fugitive slaves and Native Americans.
 The force was led by a captain of the Texas Rangers.
-As it happened, the incursion was opposed and "repelled by a superior force of Negroes, Indians, and Mexicans who were waiting in ambush" inside Mexico.
+As it happened, the incursion was opposed and "repelled by a superior force of Negroes, Native Americans, and Mexicans who were waiting in ambush" inside Mexico.
 But the Ranger-led expedition then looted Piedras Negras while returning to Texas.

 Following the discovery of huge deposits of coal in the region, in 1881 a railroad track was begun that was completed in 1883.
 The regional economy flourished and on December 1, 1888, it was granted city status; this time with the name of Ciudad Porfirio Díaz.
 After the fall of Diaz in 1911, the city reverted to being Piedras Negras, Coahuila.

 On April 26, 2004, flooding killed 31 people with up to 60 reported missing.

 On April 24, 2007, an F4 tornado struck the city, killing three people there and seven in Eagle Pass, Texas.

-On June 14–15, 2013 over 10,000 homes were flooded, but remarkably only caused one death.
+From June 14–15, 2013 over 10,000 homes were damaged by flooding and one person was killed.